 - As the sugar starts to melt, keep the torch and ramekin moving in circular motions to evenly distribute the heat and prevent burning.

-- Allow to cool for 2 minutes before serving.
+- Allow cooling for 2 minutes before serving.

 - Garnish with fresh mango as desired.